MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/threat-explorer-real-time-detections-about.md

 > - Remove columns from the view.
 > - Zoom out in your web browser.

-In Threat Explorer, when you select one or more entries from the list by selecting the check box next to the first colum, the :::image type="icon" source="../../media/m365-cc-sc-take-actions-icon.png" border="false"::: **Take action** becomes available.
+In Threat Explorer, when you select one or more entries from the list by selecting the check box next to the first colum, the :::image type="icon" source="../../media/m365-cc-sc-take-actions-icon.png" border="false"::: **Take action** is available.

+When you click on the **Subject** or **Recipient** values in an entry, details flyouts open.
+These flyouts are described in the following subsections.

 ##### Subject details from the Email view of the details area in the Malware view